KriVaTri/EVCM/README.md

 ## 3) Installation

-1. Copy the folder `custom_components/evcm/` into your Home Assistant configuration directory.
+- Use HACS and add a custom repository, copy https://github.com/KriVaTri/EVCM into the repository field and choose integration as type.

-2. Ensure `manifest.json` contains `"domain": "evcm"`.
+- Or Copy the folder `custom_components/evcm/` into your Home Assistant configuration directory.
-3. Restart Home Assistant.
+Ensure `manifest.json` contains `"domain": "evcm"`.
-4. Add the integration via Settings → Devices & Services → “EVCM”.
+Restart Home Assistant.

-   Or use HACS and add a custom repository, copy https://github.com/KriVaTri/EVCM into the repository field and choose integration as type.
+Add the integration via Settings → Devices & Services → “EVCM”.

 ---